Let’s find out how you can keep your production reliable with the help of Chaos Engineering tools.

 - Allows you to halt all attacks and roll the system back to a steady-state

-Steadybit aims to reduce the downtime proactively and provides visibility into system issues.
+Steadybit aims to reduce downtime proactively and provides visibility into system issues.
 You can run this tool locally on your infrastructure or cloud as a service (SaaS).

 To use Steadybit, you define the situation, simulate the experiments, execute the simulated experiments on production, and automate all the experiments.
 It runs intelligent agents on your system to discover potential issues and weaknesses.
 It integrates with multiple systems with ease.